lbdroid/FFMpeg-DashCam/README.md

 ** UPDATE JULY 27 **
 - disable IPv6 on the pi, it was causing problems whenever the Android NSD picked up an ipv6 address since it was impossible to connect to the pi via ipv6.
 This makes it able to come back on properly when used with Android 6.0+

+#### Some useful post install instructions
+The tool "raspi-config" is a handy tool for less epxerienced linux users to make/alter some settings like passwd, enable/disable csi camera interface, localisation (language, timezone, WiFi-country *(WiFi channels are different for US, Japan and rest of the world)*).<br />You start raspi-config with `sudo raspi-config`.
+#### 1. csi camera
+The csi camera has its own interface on the Raspberry Pi SBCs.
+You can also use "raspi-config" to enable/disable it.
+From menu -> 5.
+Interfacing options -> 1.
+Pi Camera.
+(You can also manually do that in the config.txt).
+##### 2. password
+This dashcam solution is based on Raspbian Jessie Lite.
+The default userid and password on Raspbian is pi/raspberry.
+The "whole world" knows that.
+It would be good to change that password using the `passwd` binary or the `sudo raspi-config` option.